Phpillip/phpillip-standard/README.md

         # Public directory
         public/
-            # ALl public directory content will be exposed in 'dist'
+            # All public directory content will be exposed in 'dist'
             css/
                 style.css